List of MacGyver characters: Jack Dalton

 In the original series, Jack is an aviator and old friend of MacGyver's with a weakness for get-rich-quick schemes that invariably get both of them into trouble.
-He always wears a peaked cap and twitches his left eye when lying.
+He always wears a peaked cap and his left eye twitches when he is lying.

 In the 2016 reboot, Jack Dalton (played by former CSI star George Eads) is Mac's partner in the field and a former Delta Force soldier and CIA operative.
 Jack's history with Mac goes back to his days in the Army and unlike Mac, he is not afraid to use guns in the field.
 He also has history with Riley, because he was once in a relationship with her mother and had an altercation with her abusive father.
 While mostly easy-going and laid-back, Jack can get serious when the situation calls for it and often calls upon his special forces training to help the team get out of a tight spot.